-Walt Disney World designed their mass transit system to remove the stress of driving for their resort guests and improve road safety.
+Walt Disney World designed its mass transit system to remove the stress of driving for their resort guests and improve road safety.
 However, like all manmade systems, this one faces its fair share of obstacles.
 By practicing these ten do’s and don’ts for using Disney’s transportation services, you can reduce the challenges you experience while traveling around the property.

 10 – Do Plan Ahead